abinit/abinit/doc/mkdocs-tutorials/base4.md

                 acell3     7.5016877756E+00  7.5016877756E+00  7.5016877756E+00 Bohr
                 acell4     7.4992662653E+00  7.4992662653E+00  7.4992662653E+00 Bohr

-Note that there is usually a STRONG cross-convergence effect between the number of k points and the value of the broadening, [[tsmear]].
+Note that there is usually a **strong** cross-convergence effect between the number of k points and the value of the broadening, [[tsmear]].
 The right procedure is: for each value of [[tsmear]], to get the convergence with respect to the number of k points, then to compare the k-point converged